Brya

 Brya is a genus of flowering plants in the legume family, Fabaceae.
+It includes seven species of shrubs or small spreading trees native to Cuba and Hispaniola in the Caribbean.
 It belongs to the subfamily Faboideae, and was recently assigned to the informal monophyletic Pterocarpus clade of the Dalbergieae.
 Species include Brya ebenus, a valuable timber tree.

+Typical habitats include seasonally dry tropical forest and shrubland.